mmakaay/esphome-xiaomi_bslamp2/README.md

-# ESPHome component for Xiaomi Mijia Bedside Lamp 2
+# ESPHome components for Xiaomi Mijia Bedside Lamp 2

 The Bedside Lamp 2 is a smart RGBWW LED lamp, produced by Yeelight.
 It can be controlled via the WiFi network and using a touch panel on the front of